 Features a large center mirror with mirrored panels that fold out for multiple possible angles.
 Ideal for those with limited space who need an easy way to shave or apply makeup.
 Smaller side mirrors offer 2 times and 3 times magnification.

-It’s a little unfair to label this useful bathroom accessory as “vanity” — after all, getting up close and personal with your face in order to avoid makeup mishaps, scrubby facial hair or to address skin imperfections is often a necessity.
-Vanity mirrors (sometimes called makeup mirrors) provide the magnification and added illumination to perform these tasks with ease and accuracy.
+It’s a little unfair to label this useful bathroom accessory as “vanity” — after all, getting up close and personal with your face in order to avoid makeup mishaps, groom facial hair, or address skin issues are often necessities.
+Vanity mirrors (sometimes called makeup mirrors) provide the magnification and added illumination that help you perform these tasks with ease and accuracy.

-We’ve looked at several types that are on the market, including portable and travel-sized, and tabletop.
+Depending on your needs, you have several types to choose from, including portable and travel-sized, and tabletop.
 Most vanity mirrors are battery-operated, although you can get plug-in or wired-in wall-mounted models.

 Things to look for include the size and shape of the mirror — check that it will work for your purposes — and the degree of magnification.
-We particularly looked for mirror magnification that’s non-distorting.
+You'll also want to look for mirror magnification that’s non-distorting.
 Some are double-sided, offering two strengths for additional flexibility.
 Also, consider the type of lighting included on the mirror — whether LED or a system that aims to simulate natural light to allow you to get picture-perfect makeup.

 A vanity mirror is most handy if you regularly put on makeup.